SAP-samples/cloud-cap-samples-java/README.md

 ## Deploy to SAP Cloud Platform

 When deploying the application to the SAP Cloud Platform, it can be deployed as a single tenant application or as a multitenant application.
-Follow the Prequisites and then the step by step guide for the single or multitenant scenario in order to successfully deploy the application.
+Follow the prequisites and the step by step guide for the single or multitenant scenario in order to successfully deploy the application to the SAP Cloud Platform.

-Prerequisistes:
+Prerequisites:
-- Install the "MultiApps Archive Builder", the mbt tool:
-`npm install -g mbt`
+- Install the "MultiApps Archive Builder": `npm install -g mbt`
 - Install the [Cloud Foundry Command Line Interface](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)
 - Get a Cloud Platform account to deploy the services and applications